AUTHOR VISITS

 programming results

 I love to show kids that they are storytellers and artists right now.
-Below are just two examples of the genius and hilarious ideas kids come up with during our time together.
+Below are just two examples of the amazing stories kids have written and illustrated during our time together.
 One is from a group of kindergarteners and the other is fifth graders.
 (You can find more examples on my instagram @rachmakesbooks.)

 BOOK PURCHASES